jeffreysorgen/golf-club-sensors/docs/thoughtsandnotes.md

 - This formula has hyperparameters which I believe can be learned by a Neural Net.
 A golf swing consists of a time series of 3D points (say, 100 3-dimensional points per second), and can entirely be drawn with a **Fourier Series!**
 - Technically, although virtually impossible to visualize as a human being, this will work in _**n-dimensions!**_

+This Fourier part might be the most important and useful.
+If I can find a way to collect instances of 4 dimensional data, I can record the motion of anything a sensor is attached to in 3D space with velocity.

 ### This means?
 - that a _multi-dimensional_ line can be generated, against which comparisons can be made for a VERY QUICK INFERENCE!
 - To illustrate, imagine a drone on a 3D path, plus time, and add 2 more dimensions (parameters) such as temperature and pressure.
 Now it's a 6-dimensional "line" (shape) against which a model can make a quick inference!